indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ### `eth_sources[].url` {#config-eth-sources-url .reference}

-A URL that points to a HTTP JSON RPC API.
+A URL that points to an HTTP JSON RPC API.
 This can be a local {G,R}eth node or a Quicknode.

+### `eth_sources[].urls` {#config-eth-sources-urls .reference}

+An array of [url](#config-eth-sources-url)s that point to an HTTP JSON RPC API.

+It is possible, although not useful, to use this field and the [url](#config-eth-sources-url) field.
+When both fields are used the sources will be configured with a union of all the URLs.

+Shovel will round-robin requests to the URLs.
+This is useful when you would like to have a backup HTTP JSON RPC API.

+In the case that a single request to a single url fails, either because of a 500, a timeout, or general problem indexing the data, Shovel will simply try the `Converge` function again with the next url in the list.
+Shovel chooses a single url for the entire `Converge` function.

 ### `eth_sources[].ws_url` {#config-eth-sources-ws-url .reference}